-PHDX 04 OPTICAL FIBRE COMMUNICATION L Т Ρ С 2 0 0 2
+PHDX 04 OPTICAL FIBRE COMMUNICATION L Т Ρ С (Common to EEE, ECE, and EIE) 2 0 0 2

 - COB1: To facilitate the knowledge about optical fibres and its transmission characteristics. - COB2: To make the students to learn about LED and laser diodes. - COB3: To make the students understand the various types of opticalReceiversand sensors. - COB4: To enrich the knowledge on optical amplifiers and networks.